 Now that you have the benches together, you can go next to the table, starting with the “X” legs.
 Form an “X” following the measurements given and mark the wood with a pencil.
 Make a groove with these marks which should be about 2/3 deep.

-Join them together and secure with wood screws.
-And then attach the table top.
+Join them together and secure them with wood screws.
+And then attach the tabletop.

 Lastly, connect the table with the bench set.
 The underside of the table’s legs should be level with the underside/edge of the connecting wood.
 Therefore, the “X” legs should also be 2 inches high from the ground.